HappySpring/Easy_NetCDF/Readme.md

   ##### OUTPUT

-+ data: values read from the netcdf file.
++ data: values read from the NetCDF file.

 ##### example